kapteemo/To-Eat-List/README.md

   The base template that every page uses.
 Has the menu bar at the top, the header styling, and the footer.
 This gives every page the same look and navigation.

 - `index.html`
   The home page.
 Shows the big "To-Eat-List" title, the "Let's Plan" button, and the colored boxes.
-This page tells people what the site does with big bold text and eye-catching design.

 - `auth_layout.html`
   A special template for login and signup pages.
 Removes the menu bar so these pages look cleaner and more focused.
 Uses a centered card layout that works better for forms.